Luís Freire

-Luís Carlos Batalha Freire (born 3 November 1985) is a Portuguese professional football manager who is currently in charge of Portugal sub21.
+Luís Carlos Batalha Freire (born 3 November 1985) is a Portuguese professional football manager who is currently in charge of the Portugal national under-21 team.

 Beginning as a manager in amateur football in his 20s, he won six promotions in his first eight seasons, including as champions of the Campeonato de Portugal with Mafra in 2018.
-In 2020, he reached the Primeira Liga with Nacional, and did the same with Rio Ave two years later as champions of Liga Portugal 2.
+In 2020, he reached the Primeira Liga with Nacional, and did the same with Rio Ave two years later as champions of Liga Portugal 2, as well as leading Vitória de Guimarães in the top flight in 2025.

 Managerial career

 Early career

 Freire was born in Ericeira, Mafra, Lisbon District.
 He played as a defender in the youth academy of G.D.U.
 Ericeirense and C.D.
 Mafra, but quit football when he began studying at the University of Évora in 2005.
 While studying, Freire started training local athletes at Juventude Sport Clube.
 To gain visibility, he started scouting at Mafra, C.D.
 Tondela, and then Clube Oriental de Lisboa, taking on assistant duties as well.
 Freire returned to university to study his Master's degree and started training his local side Ericeirense, as well as teaching on the side.
 When he received an offer to scout at S.C.
 Covilhã, Ericeirense offered him a managerial position for the first time in his career.
 He managed to achieve promotion, and joined C.A.
 Pêro Pinheiro where he was promoted again.

 Freire's record of four promotions in his first five seasons of senior management earned him the nicknames of "The Poor Man's Vítor Oliveira" (after a specialist in promotion to Primeira Liga) and "The Mourinho of Promotions".
 In 2017, he managed for the first time in the third-tier Campeonato de Portugal, winning promotion as champions with Mafra with a 2–1 final win over S.C.
 Farense on 10 June 2018.